The timing of retirement is different for everyone

 Only 35% of couples had discussed their ideas about their futures prior to the retirement of one of the partners in a recent study.
 I see this in my Retirement Readiness courses as I ask people to write down their visions of retirement.
 I have seen lots of surprises as a spouse hears for the first time what those visions of the other actually are.
 Sometimes it is a rude awakening!

-In less that one third of cases do women retire first.
-Usually the male retires first causing a whole range of role changes, and needs for communication.
+In less than one-third of cases do women retire first.
+Usually, the male retires first causing a whole range of role changes, and needs for communication.
 A couple needs to communicate about their own personal timing as well as what that will mean to them as a couple.

 Singles have a simpler experience in setting timing and making adjustments on their own.

 The most popular choice of months to retire in June, not just the month of brides and grooms, but it also has the most retirement parties.
 Summer holidays make a great start to a new stage of life!